Cross-platform C SDK logo

 In view of these data, we can reach the following conclusions:

-• Linear searches O(n) are tremendously slow.
+• Linear searches O(n) are extremely slow.

-• Keeping an array sorted after each insertion or deletion is expensive.
-It is more efficient to add all the elements and then order, although this will not always be possible.
-If the elements enter or leave arbitrarily but the set must always be ordered, it is better to use Sets.
+• Maintaining an ordered array after each insertion or deletion is expensive.
+It is more efficient to add all the elements and then sort, although this will not always be possible.
+If the elements enter or leave arbitrarily but the set must always be ordered, it is better to use sets.

 • We cannot say that one container is better than another in general.
 It will depend on each specific case.